Simon and Rena Oggins, Jewish Immigrants from Lithuania

 For a source, see The Lost Spy, by Andrew Meier, a biography of Cy Oggins.

 Above: The Center Street neighborhood in Willimantic in 1897, about the time the Oggins family moved to the city.
 Today, Temple, Center, and Broad Streets no longer exist, having been razed in the 1970s for an urban renewal or redevelopment project.
 In the late 1800s and early 1900s, though, this was Willimantic’s immigrant neighborhood.
 The name Broad Street was accidentally left off the map, and Broad Street is labeled simply “St.” The large structures labeled St. Joseph R. C. Ch. at the upper right of the map was St. Joseph’s Hospital; despite the coloration on the map, the Hospital was a brick building.
+The Oggins family lived at two different addresses on Center Street, 22 Center (the brick tenement owned by T. A. Lyman on the 1897 map) and 33 Center (probably the wooden tenement on the other side of the street, owned in 1897 by S. F. Loomer, who also owned Willimantic’s Loomer Opera House, on Main Street).

 Above: Center Street in Willimantic, CT.
 The photo was taken c.
 1970, shortly before the entire neighborhood was razed as part of an urban renewal or redevelopment project.
 Although the photo was taken long after the Ogginses were gone, the neighborhood would have looked much the same.
+The building shown is probably 33 Center Street, where the Oggins family once lived.

 Above: The old Temple B’nai Israel in Willimantic, in the Center Street neighborhood.
 The photo was taken c.
 1970, just before the entire neighborhood — including the Temple — was razed as part of an urban renewal or redevelopment project.
 The Temple was rebuilt, and the new Temple B’Nai Israel is on Jackson Street, in a mostly residential neighborhood near the edge of Willimantic.